-More than 50 U.S. Blue Haven offices offer inground custom designs to meet your design and budget preferences.
-Local designers provide free in-home consultations and will illustrate your backyard dream with 3D virtual reality software.
-Best of all, our state-of-the-art SmartFeatures™ make pool ownership easier & more economical than ever before.
-In the last 20 years alone, offices across the country have successfully completed nearly 80,000 new pools.
+More than 50 U.S. Blue Haven offices design and build inground custom pools & spas to meet your style and budget preferences.
+Local designers provide free in-home consultations and will illustrate your backyard dream with a custom plan (in most locations, with 3-D virtual reality software).
+Best of all, our exclusive, high-tech SmartFeatures™ make pool ownership easier & more economical.
+In the last 25 years alone, offices across America have successfully built and remodeled nearly 90,000 pools!
+100% financing oac.

 A link has directed you to this review.
 Its location on this page may change next time you visit.

 With Blue Haven having the best insurance coverage among companies, we went with them and they met our expectations with the pool plan that they created.
 We knew what we wanted, and then their designer suggested a change in the type of Jacuzzi.
 We also had very good experience with their construction team.
 Their service was very smooth and uncomplicated.
 We have a big old filter and a conversion system, and the pool has been very easy to maintain.

 This is my second pool from Blue Haven and I like all the features.
 The lighting came out well.
 They made the changes that I wanted to the sun deck.
 They sold me the cool deck which I didn't get the last time, but this time, I'm glad I did.
 The designer worked with me and he did really well.
 The construction team did everything exactly the way they were supposed to do it.
 Everything was also good with their financing team when they helped arrange a loan for me.
 I have recommended Blue Haven.